-Almost everyone who experiences migraine—more than 90%, in fact—find it practically impossible to work normally (or at all) during an attack.
+Almost everyone who experiences migraine (more than 90%, according to the Migraine Research Foundation, in fact) finds it practically impossible to work normally (or at all) during an attack.
 And considering the attack can last anywhere between 4 to 72 hours, that’s pretty significant.

 What you might not know is that there’s a chance you could qualify for Social Security disability benefits, should your medical condition be so severe that you can’t perform your job duties well on a consistent basis.